codio-gcse-2014/webdev-1/.guides/sections.md

 Now make sure you are looking at `main.js` on the left.

 ## Video overview
 If you would rather watch a video than read, then here is a video overview.
+Expand it to full screen once it is running.

-<iframe src="//player.vimeo.com/video/120596684" width="500" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/120596684" width="500" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Accessing an HTML element from Javascript
 Whenever we want to do something with an HTML element, we have to get it from the *DOM*, which means **D**ocument **O**bject **M**odel.
 Don't worry about this name, we'll just use it for now.